Full counting statistics of time of flight images: Introduction

 To demonstrate this approach, we analyze the fingerprints of abundant quantum fluctuations on one dimensional interacting quasi-condensates, and determine the \emph{complete} distribution of the time of flight image.
-The particular setup considered is sketched in Fig. \ref{fig:sketch}: a one dimensional Bose gas, confined to a tube of length $L$, is suddenly released to travel in 1D \cite{Aspect}.
+The particular setup considered is sketched in Fig. \ref{fig:sketch}: a one dimensional Bose gas, confined to a tube of length $L$, is suddenly released from the trap.
+Due to the rapid expansion in the tightly confined directions (not shown in Fig. \ref{fig:sketch}), the interactions become quickly negligible, and it is enough to consider a free, one dimensional propagation along the longitudinal axis \cite{focusing1}.
 After expansion time $t$, the density profile is imaged by a laser beam at position $R$, which measures the integrated density of particles within the spotsize of the laser, $\Delta R$,

 Here $\hat{\psi}(x,t)$ denotes the bosonic field operator, and we assumed~\cite{laser} a Gaussian laser intensity profile~\cite{footnote1}.
-Since bosons propagate freely during the ToF expansion~\cite{ZwergerReview}, Eq. \eqref{def} provides information on the correlations in the initial state of the system at time $t=0$.
+Since bosons propagate freely during the ToF expansion, Eq. \eqref{def} provides information on the correlations in the initial state of the system at time $t=0$.
 In particular, for $R\gg L$ and $\Delta R\ll R$, the measured intensity can be interpreted as the number of particles $\hat N_p$ with a given initial momentum, $p=m R/t$ \cite{ToF}.
-We note that the same information about momentum correlations can also be obtained by performing another experimental procedure, the focusing technique ~\cite{focusing} (see Appendix~\ref{app:focusing}), and apart from minor corrections our results apply for this type of measurement as well.
+Let us note that the same information about momentum correlations can also be obtained by performing another experimental procedure, the focusing technique ~\cite{focusing0,focusing1,focusing} (see Appendix~\ref{app:focusing}).
+As we discuss later, apart from minor corrections, our results apply for this type of measurement as well \cite{footnote4}, which offers, however, a more accurate approach to measuring distributions in momentum space than the usual ToF technique.